The Difference Between A Hurricane, Typhoon, And Cyclone

 It is not wrong to think of a monsoon as a gigantic sea breeze.
 Instead of occurring over the course of a day, however, it lasts for months.
 It also affects a vastly greater region than just a coastline, as a single monsoon can cover large parts of India or Southeast Asia at a time.

-(The principle mechanisms driving a sea breeze applies to a monsoon as well, though.)
+(The principal mechanisms driving a sea breeze apply to a monsoon as well, though.)

-During the summer, both the land and ocean heats up, but (due to each one's different capacity to absorb and retain heat), the land warms up much quicker than the ocean waters.
+During the summer, both the land and ocean heat up, but (due to each one’s different capacity to absorb and retain heat), the land warms up much quicker than the ocean waters.

 As the land heats up more quickly, it also warms the air at the surface.
 The warmer air starts to rise, which leaves less air at the surface, creating a low-pressure system over land.